What Types of Injuries and Illnesses are Covered By Workers' Compensation?

-According to the Iowa workers’ compensation commission, an injury is defined as “any health impairment other than the normal building up and tearing down of body tissues.”
-Commonly, people think workers’ compensation covers those who are injured in an accident at work.
-While this is true, the system addresses many different types of injuries that are the result of many different situations, including:
+According to the Iowa Workers’ Compensation Commission, an injury is defined as “any health impairment other than the normal building up and tearing down of body tissues.”
+Commonly, people think workers’ compensation covers those who are injured in an accident at work

 - A traumatic physical injury caused by a single event.
 Car accidents, machining issues, falls, object strikes, and more are classic examples of accidents at work.
 These one-time events can leave employees with injuries that cause pain, require medical treatment, and prevent the employee from performing their job duties for some amount of time.